NSITonline/NSIT-Connect/README.md

 1. Get the prerequisites ready. (learn Java and set up Android Studio)
 2. Fork this project into your own repo.
-3. Make your changes to that repo, and we will pull them when needed.
+3. Make your changes to that repo, and create a pull request.

 That's all there is to be a contributor of NSIT App v2.
 We are looking forward to working together with lots of aspiring developers and maintain this project by collaborating with an open community.